 Sec.
-11. Student Debit Cards (editorially renumbered 12/02)
+11. Student Debit Cards (editorially amended 9/03 and 9/04)

 The Board delegates to each component president the authority to establish a program to provide students enrolled at the institution with a debit card.
 The debit card program must comply with applicable State and federal law.
 Before implementing a debit card program at the institution, the component president must obtain the prior approval of the Executive Vice Chancellor for Business Affairs.
 In addition, the component president shall comply with applicable guidelines issued by the Office of General Counsel.